 The notice also advertised that the City would be accepting funding requests for the upcoming program year.
 Both City and Housing Authority staff provided technical assistance to prospective applicants wishing to apply for funding during the meeting as well as contact information should the applicant(s) require further assistance.
-Application proposals were due on Friday, January 15, 2021.
+Application proposals were due on Friday, January 14, 2022.

-The City received eighteen (18) applications requesting funding from the 2021-2022 CDBG allocation.
-On February 10, 2021, the CDBG Application Review Committee conducted a virtual meeting via Zoom to allow each applicant the opportunity to give a presentation on their proposal(s).
+The City received eighteen (18) applications requesting funding from the 2022-2023 CDBG allocation.
+On Thursday, February 10, 2022, the CDBG Application Review Committee conducted a virtual meeting via Zoom to allow each applicant the opportunity to give a presentation on their proposal(s).
 Committee funding recommendations are included in this draft Annual Action Plan.
-The tentatively scheduled citizen review and comment period for the draft plan is from Monday, April 12, 2021 to May 12, 2021.
+The scheduled citizen review and comment period for the draft plan is scheduled for April 4, 2022 through May 3, 2022.

-On Sunday, April 11, 2021, the City and the Authority advertised to hold a public meeting to discuss the draft Action Annual Plan on April 22, 2021.
+On Sunday, April 3, 2022, the City and the Authority plan to advertise a public meeting to discuss the draft Action Annual Plan on April 21st, 2022.
 The meeting will be conducted virtually via Zoom beginning at 6:00 p.m.

-City Council held a public meeting on Tuesday, May 25, 2021 to consider the final version of the Annual Action Plan.
-All citizen comments were responded to and considered for inclusion in the Annual Action Plan.
+City Council is scheduled to hold a public meeting on Tuesday, May 24, 2022 to consider the final version of the Annual Action Plan.
+All citizen comments will be responded to and considered for inclusion in the Annual Action Plan.